offsideswap/black/.github/ISSUE_TEMPLATE/ibc_chain_add.md

 ---
 name: "[Token Registry] Add new IBC chain channel and token"
 about: "[Token Registry] Add a new IBC chain, channel and token"
-title: '[Token Registry] Add ... chain on ... blackchain network'
+title: '[Token Registry] Add ... chain on ... offsideswap network'
 labels: 'Blackfury, Token Registry'
 assignees: '@blackfury'